Opinion | Why is J.D. Vance getting canceled by his fellow Republicans?

 “There’s an instinct toward being sort of okay with people like Putin,” Chafkin told me, “because they see him as being against the globalist order.”

-The leader of the GOP, Donald Trump, spent years as president trying to align the U.S. with Putin’s interests and against those of Ukraine and the West.
+The leader of the GOP, Donald Trump, spent years as president trying to align the United States with Putin’s interests and against those of Ukraine and the West.
 While many Republicans support Ukraine and have condemned the invasion, few will fundamentally disavow Trump’s embrace of Putin.

-But the right wing nationalist worldview underlying that posture might be losing its pull among Republican voters, now that Putin’s invasion is showing the world the horrors of what that worldview really means.
+But the right-wing nationalist worldview underlying that posture might be losing its pull among Republican voters, now that Putin’s invasion is showing the world the horrors of what that worldview really means.

 If Vance loses his primary, that might be one reason why.
 So will Republican voters execute the final cancellation of Vance’s candidacy?
 Let’s hope so.